-ARPA-E announced a flexible, simplified, ongoing funding opportunity in 2019 (‘Solicitations on Topics Informing New Program Areas’), used as needed for smaller efforts that do not fit our typical focused program model.
+ARPA-E announced a flexible, simplified, ongoing funding opportunity in 2019 (formerly known as ‘Solicitations on Topics Informing New Program Areas’), used as needed for smaller efforts that do not fit our typical focused program model.
 This flexible opportunity is used to fund exploratory and disruptive R&D seedlings, to provide resource teams that support focused programs, and to investigate topic areas in which a full focused program may later be developed.
 This ability to respond to needs in a quick and agile manner enables ARPA-E to better support focused programs while constantly pursuing innovation in new areas.

 Funding Opportunity Announcements (FOAs)